Managing Deposit or Pro Forma Invoices

 If both a deposit rate and a deposit amount is defined, the amount takes precedence.

 Create the deposit or pro forma invoice for the object record.

 For an arbitrary object, proceed as described in Creating Invoice From Individual Object or Executing a Generic Invoice Run.

 For an opportunity, proceed as described in Creating Invoice From an Individual Opportunity or Executing an Opportunity Invoice Run.

-▶ This generates the draft invoices for the corresponding objects.
+This generates the draft invoices for the corresponding objects.

-Closing Pro Forma Invoice
+Closing Deposit or Pro Forma Invoice

-You must close the pro forma invoice before you can create the final invoice.
-To close a pro forma invoice, you use a custom process, which must be set up accordingly.
+You must close the deposit or pro forma invoice before you can create the final invoice.
+There are two ways to do so:

 The process criteria that start the execution depend on your use cases.
 For example, you can use a custom checkbox field

 Close Pro Forma Invoice on the source record to trigger the process when the checkbox is selected.